U.S. stocks at new record, earnings key for more gains

 "Investors are just whistling past the graveyard here.
 There is a lot of ugly stuff on the horizon that everyone is just sort of ignoring," said Phil Orlando, chief equity market strategist, at Federated Investors, in New York.

-(Additional reporting by Caroline Valetkevitch, Trevor Hunnicutt and Lewis Krauskopf; editing by Linda Stern and Clive McKeef)
+(Additional reporting by Lewis Krauskopf; Editing by Linda Stern and Clive McKeef)